CaptainZidgel/degroot-sort/README.md

 ## Dependencies
 Almost all dependencies are standard library.
 Use the latest version of Python 3.
 Works on at least 3.6:  \
 `io, sys, re, json, struct, os`  \
-The exception is:  \
+The only external dependency is:  \
-tkinter(3) is a requirement if you wish to use `ui.py`, but `cli.py` is much better and the way to go.
+tkinter(3), if you wish to use `ui.py`, but `cli.py` is much better and the way to go.

 ## Usage
 ### Sorting